edgio-docs/edgio-docs/guides/spartacus.md

 Notice the `spa: true` in `/product/:path*` and `/Open-Catalogue/:path*` browser cache configuration.
 These are both routes that can appear in the form of links on any given page.
 With `spa: true`, `@xdn/prefetch` will know to optimally only fully prefetch the upstream requests specified in the cached responses for those routes.

-NB!
-To avoid spartacus installing `ngsw-worker`, set `production: false` in `environment.prod.ts` as a temporary workaround.
 Add `"skipLibCheck": true,` to `tsconfig.json` to avoid type errors from `workbox` library during build.